brunoestrad/AI-transaction-categoriser/README.md

 #   🏦 AI-transaction-categoriser

-This script processes bank statements and categorizes transactions using an **LLM-based approach** via the **Groq API**.
+This script processes bank statements and categorises transactions using an **LLM-based approach** via the **Groq API** and displays an interactive dashboard that allows for category and month filtering as well as pie chart for visual representation.
 It automates financial transaction classification, making it easier to analyze personal finances.

 ## 🚀 Features
 - Loads bank statements from CSV files.
-- Uses **LLM (Llama 3.1-8B)** to categorize transactions.
+- Uses **LLM (Llama 3.1-8B)** to categorise transactions.
-- Saves the categorized transactions into a new CSV file (`finances.csv`).
+- Saves the categorised transactions into a new CSV file (`finances.csv`).
 - Supports multiple categories:
   - Dining Out, Payment Received, Health, Groceries, Education, Transport, Investing, etc.